Medical Marijuana in Louisiana

 - 3Medical marijuana is only available with a recommendation from a licensed doctor

-Only a handful of doctors have become licensed to recommend medical marijuana to patients in Louisiana.
-Additionally, limitations include just 10 treatable medical conditions.
+Any physician with Schedule 1 privileges can issue recommendations for medical cannabis as a treatment option to their patients.
 Doctors will issue “recommendations” as opposed to prescriptions, an effort to protect physicians from putting their medical licenses in jeopardy because marijuana remains illegal under federal law.

-- 4Medical marijuana will only be recommended for certain conditions
+- 4Medical marijuana can be recommended for ANY condition deemed debilitating

 - 5Why is is called a recommendation?